pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

             * no compressed request content
             * No chunked requests
             * no full duplex HTTP

+    * Has the boat sailed?

+        * Too much legacy code relying on WSGI 1.0
+        * Missed opportunity with Python 3

+    * Graham's ideas:

+        * use context managers to improve resource management

+            * need to override close() of the iterable

+        * Implement wsgi.input as an iterable
+        * TODO add what I missed

 * Benoît Chesneau (gunicorn)
 * Ben Bangert (Pylons Project)